 Full Demo (including extra wall) Fix plumbing and replace with PEX New subfloor Rough Electrical

 - Install Vanity

 - Glass Shower Door Install

 - Install Lighting

 It’s going to be so good, friends!
 I can’t wait to jump in.
-Make sure to follow along on Instagram and check out this ORC highlight to watch the progress unfold!
-I’ll be back next Thursday with the mood board and an update on the progress!
+Make sure to follow along on Instagram and check out the Primary Bathroom highlight to watch the progress unfold!